The last thing Alabama Democrats want is help

 "As money pours into a race, it makes the race bigger than the two candidates on the ballot — it becomes a proxy war for the national parties," said Jon Vogel, a Democratic strategist who worked on both Ossoff's race and that of Ralph Northam, who last week won the Virginia governor's mansion.

 The Alabama contest hasn't gained that kind of altitude yet.
-And Jones, a former U.S. Attorney who prosecuted two KKK members for the 1963 16th Street Baptist Church Bombings, would be somewhat insulated by his deeper roots in Alabama.
+And Jones, a former U.S. attorney who prosecuted two Ku Klux Klan members for the 1963 16th Street Baptist Church bombing, would be somewhat insulated by his deeper roots in Alabama.

 David Mowery, an Alabama Democratic strategist, said Jones "needs to send a message of 'radical moderacy' — 'I’m a normal dude who used to be a U.S. attorney and lawyer, but I’m not a radical.'"

-If nothing else, the Moore dustup will keep Republican money out of Alabama and encourage Democrats to open their own wallets, which should make it harder for the GOP to run the same playbook against Jones as they used on Ossoff.
+If nothing else, the Moore dust-up will keep Republican money out of Alabama and encourage Democrats to open their own wallets, which should make it harder for the GOP to run the same playbook against Jones that they used on Ossoff.

 And that is the clearest place outside Democrats can help.

-Some of the party's biggest stars have sent fundraising emails to their list on Jones' behalf — including Sens.
-Elizabeth Warren, D-Mass., Kamala Harris, D-Calif., and Chris Murphy, D-Conn. — which are expected to rake in hundreds of thousands of dollars for the campaign, according to people familiar with the race.
+Some of the party's biggest stars have sent fundraising emails on Jones' behalf — including Sens.
+Elizabeth Warren of Massachusetts, Kamala Harris of California and Chris Murphy of Connecticut — which are expected to rake in hundreds of thousands of dollars, according to people familiar with the race.

-Jones is also expected to attend a fundraising event in Washington organized by the Democratic Senatorial Campaign Committee this week.
+Jones is also expected to attend a fundraising event in Washington this week organized by the Democratic Senatorial Campaign Committee.

-But so far, Jones has only campaigned with a small number of national Democrats with appeal to relevant groups in Alabama, including former Vice President Joe Biden (white working-class voters) and civil rights icon Rep. John Lewis, D-Ga.
-(African-Americans).
+But so far, Jones has only campaigned with a small number of national Democrats with appeal to relevant groups in Alabama, including former Vice President Joe Biden (white working-class voters) and the civil rights icon Rep. John Lewis of Georgia (African-Americans).

 The rest of the party, meanwhile, has been kept outside the state's borders.